cis422-goaltracker/goaltracker/README.md

 ![alt text](Image of Overdue goal)

 ### View Analysis:
-View Analysis is something that we would like to offer the user to help better understand productivity habits and offer encouraging helpful tips toward future productivity.
+View Analysis is something that we provie the user to help better understand productivity habits and offer encouraging helpful tips toward future productivity.

 For full insight, select a completed goal and select the "ViewAnalysis" button